 The list is comprehensive, and it covers most of the items we’ve needed to replace on trainees saws over the years.
 Be sensible and bring spares in proportion to your saws condition!
 There is also a good Stihl & Husqvarna main dealer within 3 minutes of the training site so we often arrange to meet there on one morning of the course anyway.

-No. All this equipment is provided and included in your course fee, although you may have to share a timber tape and a large felling lever.
+No. All this equipment is provided and included in your training course fee, although you may have to share a timber tape and a large felling lever.
 Some trainees bring their own felling levers and timber tongs or purchase them when they see how handy they will be for their future work.
 A small plastic wedge won’t cost a great deal and is a handy bit of kit for tree felling.